SEG2900-Group-7/my_first_website/README.txt

 We are Sovas, a company that has developed an A.I. to create an immersive experience for language learning.
-Team members: Jay Ghosh, Tal Musienko, Talia Lee, Shaylin Thadhani.
+Team members: Jay Ghosh, Tal Musienko, Talia Lee, Shaylin Thadani.
 SEG2900 Web Technologies Project.